Explainer: What's in the U.S. coronavirus aid bill that just passed Congress?

 The U.S. Labor Department could exempt companies with fewer than 50 workers if they risk going out of business.

-The bill would not apply to large employers like McDonald’s Corp (MCD.N) that do not provide paid sick leave.
-Some large employers, including Walmart Inc (WMT.N) and Darden Restaurants (DRI.N), have announced they will do so voluntarily.
+The bill would not apply to large employers like McDonald’s Corp that do not provide paid sick leave.
+Some large employers, including Walmart Inc and Darden Restaurants, have announced they will do so voluntarily.

 The bill would only apply to coronavirus-related illnesses and would last only through the end of 2020.